Heat, Sun and Rosacea Flares

 Rosadyn Reduces Heat Build up in the Skin

-Key active ingredients in Rosadyn incorporate themselves into the cell membrane to create a barrier against ambient heat.
-Once there they enter the plasma fluid surrounding the cells to prevent heat build up.
-This action protects the skin from overheating and triggering facial flushing.
+Key active ingredients in Rosadyn incorporate themselves into cell membranes.
+This creates a barrier against ambient heat.
+They then enter the plasma fluid surrounding the cells.
+There, they prevent heat from building up and triggering facial flushing.

-Proanthocyanidins from White Pine Bark Extract are central to reducing heat build up in the skin and subsequent heat-induced flushing.
-These tiny peptides incorporate themselves into the outer membrane of surface skin cells, strengthening and reinforcing layers of cells.
-Normally thin cell plasma membranes would absorb heat, leading to an unhealthy build up.
-However, reinforced membranes deflect heat and force most of the warmth back out into the air to naturally dissipate. [ref.
-3 and 4] Furthermore Proanthocyanidins circulate in the fluid surrounding cells which increases the volume and movement of fluid.
-Both of these actions significantly reduce heat-induced flushing because sensory nerves in the skin do not “sense” heat build up.
+Proanthocyanidins from White Pine Bark Extract play a central role in this process.
+These tiny peptides embed themselves into the outer membrane of surface skin cells.
+This strengthens and reinforces layers of cells.
+Normally, thin cell plasma membranes absorb heat, leading to an unhealthy buildup.
+Reinforced membranes work differently.
+They deflect heat and push most of the warmth back into the air to dissipate naturally. [ref.
+3, 4] Proanthocyanidins also circulate in the fluid surrounding cells.
+This increases the volume and movement of that fluid.
+Together, these two actions keep sensory nerves from detecting heat buildup — significantly reducing heat-induced flushing.

 Rosadyn Reduces Facial Burning/Stinging Sensations